 “On walks, runs, and bike trips, a mostly flat course is best,” Mosier says.
 “If you encounter hills, don’t worry about maintaining your speed or pace.
 Instead, maintain your perceived effort level, even if your pace slows.”

 Watch your heart

 “Aim to maintain about 65–70% of your max heart rate,” says Mosier.
-(You can set your Polar M430 to alert you during training if you drop below 65% or go over 70%.)
+(You can set your heart rate monitor to alert you during training if you drop below 65% or go over 70%.)

 Take the talk test

 “Many people train too hard on their steady-state days and not hard enough on their HIIT days,” says Mosier.

 “To get the full benefits, you should be able to say a full sentence during your workout without gasping for breath.
 But, if you’re able to perform a monologue without coming up for air, you should increase your effort.”

 If you liked this post, don’t forget to share so that others can find it, too.